paveloom-d/dev/README.md

 ### What is code-server?

 [`code-server`](https://github.com/cdr/code-server) is a
-[Visual Studio Code](https://code.visualstudio.com/) fork to run IDE in the browser.
+[Visual Studio Code](https://code.visualstudio.com/) fork to run the IDE in the browser.
-By default, it uses port `8080`, so this port must be published before running the
+By default, it uses port `8080`, so this port must be published before running a
 container:

 ```bash